 .
 Please note that there is no charge to register but the registration process must be fully completed to allow the system to alert you of potential tender opportunities.
 Suppliers must ensure their contact details are kept up to date to receive alerts.
 Once registered suppliers can browse through contract notices for free and express an interest to participate in the advertised opportunities.

 The procurement procedure utilised will depend on the estimated value of the contract:

-- For Goods or Services over this value an EU tender procedure will be followed.
+- For Goods or Services over this value, a FTS tender procedure will be followed.

-- For Works over this value an EU tender procedure will be followed.
+- For Works over this value an FTS tender procedure will be followed.

 All of these opportunities will be advertised on the Supply4NWFire portal and on Contracts Finder.
-In addition all EU tender procedures will be advertised in the Official Journal of the European Union (OJEU).
+In addition, all FTS tender procedures will be advertised in the Find a Tender Services

 The Authority may also wish to use a compliant framework agreement to purchase Goods, Services and/or Works.